rcmschiavi/supabase-on-aws-no-codecommit-repo/README.md

 # This fork

-This fork was created to change the project to deploy without codeCommit repository in AWS, since it is not available for new users.
+This fork was created to modify the project to deploy without using a CodeCommit repository in AWS, as it is not available for new users.

-The current state allows the cdk build to complete and all the infra is working, but the studio due to changes at the studio and amplify.
+The current state allows the CDK build to complete, and all the infrastructure is working, but the studio is not functional due to changes in the studio and Amplify.
-It is possible to run the studio locally with the deployed credentials
+It is possible to run the studio locally with the deployed credentials.

+## My takes on the project

+This is an amazing template for an entire infrastructure, but here are the cons:
+- It has not been updated in a long time, many packages need to be updated and adjustments must be made;
+- It is costly for small projects.
+Using the default `mid` ECS instances, without any users, costs alone about $7/day.
+With API Gateway and Supabase subscription, the costs can be much smaller.

+If you're not building something big, it's better to avoid using this setup and opt for a simpler solution.
+I'll update this document with a link to a simpler setup once I have built it.

 [Original Repo](https://github.com/supabase-community/supabase-on-aws)
 # Supabase on AWS - CloudFormation/CDK Template